petiepooo/fused-pcap/README.md

 Packet queues are implemented as linked lists of links carved from a slab of memory.
 Links are removed from the head as they're sent to the reading processes, and added to the tail by the parsing cluster member.
 Removals are done in a thread-safe manner by the owning member.
 The only time mutex protection is needed is when the final link is removed and the head pointer is set to NULL.
 The parsing member needs to acquire a mutex on each addition, so will grab the mutex the whole time it's adding links.
 This also ensures there are not two members reading and parsing the same portion of the input file.

 As a member pulls links off its head, it adds them to the free list head.
 This list uses a second next-link pointer so as not to disturb the pointer that the parsing member may be accessing.
-The parsing member, on reaching tail, can reap blocks from this list starting with block #2, leaving he first one with the reading member.
+The parsing member, on reaching tail, can reap blocks from this list starting with block #2, leaving he first one with the reading member so that it can move blocks from queue to free without a mutex.

 ###Options: